ponsonio/challenge/employee_checkin/README.md

 3.2.- An employee should only see his assistances.

-3.-Test: More test need to be added such as ede cases (verify sums)
+3.-Test: More test need to be added such as ede cases (ex: verify sums), reports and searches.

 4.-Api should be versioned (/v1/)